The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Discussion

 Of the six targets in our survey, only WASP-12~b has a published constraint on the He$^*$ excess absorption.
 As discussed in Section~\ref{sec:wasp12}, both HST/WFC3 and CARMENES did not detect He$^*$ absorption \citep{KreidbergOklopcic2018, CzeslaLampon2024} despite repeated NUV detections of an escaping atmosphere \citep{FossatiHaswell2010,HaswellFossati2012,NicholsWynn2015}.
 While the low resolution of HST/WFC3 could explain the non-detection reported by \citet{KreidbergOklopcic2018} the high resolution non-detection reported by \citet{CzeslaLampon2024} is puzzling given our strong excess He$^*$ measurement.
 Using the best-fit model from our \texttt{sunbather} fits, we find that the predicted peak excess absorption in the spectroscopically resolved He$^*$ line is $6\%$.
 We compare this peak absorption to the transmission spectrum presented in Figure~5 of \citet{CzeslaLampon2024} and find that this signal should have been readily detectable in their observations.

 Given our high measured mass loss rate for this planet, it is possible that it might have extended absorption prior to ingress or after egress, which could result in some self-subtraction of the measured helium signal if the chosen reference baseline significantly overlaps with this extended absorption.
 The CARMENES observations presented in \cite{CzeslaLampon2024} have a time range of $-2.4$ to $+3.0$ hours around the transit center, whereas our observations extend from $-4.8$ to $+3.0$ hours around the transit center \citep[transit duration: $3.0010\pm0.0043$ hours; ][]{LeonardiNascimbeni2024}.
-This self-subtraction can bias the inferred signal, but it is unlikely to be strong enough to reconcile the non-detection in \cite{Czesla2024} with our Palomar observation.
+To investigate if this self-subtraction can bias the inferred signal, we clip our baseline to match the \cite{CzeslaLampon2024} observation and re-run our reduction and lightcurve fits for the WASP-12 b dataset.
+The clipped baseline observation (see Figure~\ref{fig:WASP12_clipped}) results in a non-detection of an excess absorption, with a mid-transit excess depth of $-0.00047_{-0.00211}^{+0.00203}$ corresponding to a 95th-percentile upper limit of 0.0029\%.
+This self-subtraction can therefore reconcile the non-detection in \cite{Czesla2024} with our Palomar observation.